Skip to content

 Three actions that take a focused day to execute and pay back inside a quarter.

-1. Pull a 30-day inference cost report by paying user.
-Not aggregate.
-Per user.
-Sort by cost.
+1. Pull a 30-day inference cost report broken out by paying user, not aggregated.
+Then sort by cost.
 The top decile usually shows you which users are unit-economics-destroying and which workflow is the culprit.
 That is the design constraint for your next trial redesign.

 2. Rebuild your CAC payback model with the four-line COGS structure above.
 Direct inference plus eval plus engineering time plus cost-to-serve.
 Be honest.
 The new max CAC number is what your paid program should be optimized against.